-Regulated activity Regulation Diagnostic and screening procedures Treatment of disease, disorder or injury Regulation 17 HSCA (RA) Regulations 2014 Good governance How the regulation was not being met: There was a lack of effectively established and operated systems and processes to demonstrate good governance.
-In particular, we found:
+Regulated activity Regulation Diagnostic and screening procedures Treatment of disease, disorder or injury Regulation 17 HSCA (RA) Regulations 2014 Good governance There was a lack of effectively established and operated systems and processes to demonstrate good governance.
+We found: There was limited evidence of quality improvement activity in the service.
+The provider had not implemented processes to check The provider had not implemented processes to check consistency in clinicians' records of consultations and medicines prescribed.
+This was in breach of regulation 17(1) of the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014.